Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 <a name="gen"></a>
 ### Download and configure the data generator
 1. On your Windows machine, download the file ***healthcaregenerator.zip*** from the [datagenerator folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/datagenerator) of this repository.
 The folder choice will keep the path length short, avoiding the 255 character limit on folder names.
-1. Navigate to the folder *C:\healthcaregenerator* where all the extracted files are found.
+1. Navigate to the folder `C:\healthcaregenerator` where all the extracted files are found.
 1. Open the file **HealthCareGenerator.exe.config** in Notepad and modify the [following](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/configfile.PNG?raw=true) AppSettings. (**NOTE:** If you do not see the .config file, in your Explorer window, click on View and check "File name extensions".)
     1. EventHubName : Enter the name used to create the Azure Event Hub (not the Event Hub Namespace).
-    1. EventHubConnectionString : Enter the value of *CONNECTION STRING -PRIMARY KEY* (not the PRIMARY KEY value) that was [collected](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/eventhub2.PNG?raw=true) after creating the Azure Event Hub.
+    1. EventHubConnectionString : Enter the value of *CONNECTION STRING -PRIMARY KEY* (not the PRIMARY KEY value) that was [collected](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/eventhub2.PNG?raw=true) after creating the Azure Event Hub namespace.
     1. StorageAccountName: Enter the value of *STORAGE ACCOUNT NAME* that was [collected](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/storageaccountcredentials.PNG?raw=true) after creating the Azure Storage account.
     1. StorageAccountKey: Enter the value of *PRIMARY ACCESS KEY* that was [collected](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/storageaccountcredentials.PNG?raw=true) after creating the Azure Storage account.
     1. Save and close **HealthCareGenerator.exe.config**